hskimim/Quantitative_Finance/SSU/finlab/FF_presentation.md

 # 5. Fama-Macbeth Cross_sectional Regression
 - time-series averages of the slopes from the month-by-month Fama-MacBeth regressions of the cross-section of stock returns on input variables.

+### Average Slopes from Month-by-Month Regressions of Stock Return on betas

 <img src="table3.jpg">

 #### Can beta Be Saved?